 How Invoice Factoring Works

-Little more than half of all small businesses that apply for bank loans have their funding needs fully met through them, according to the latest Small Business Credit Survey.
+A little more than half of all small businesses that apply for bank loans have their funding needs fully met through them, according to the latest Small Business Credit Survey.
 One in four receives only partial funding, while one in five is outright denied.
-Invoice factoring fills a crucial gap for businesses in this situation and those that are debt averse or simply want cash quicker than a bank can provide.
+Invoice factoring fills a crucial gap for businesses in this situation and those that are debt-averse or simply want cash quicker than a bank can provide.

 The Factoring Process